Sports Coach Logo Sports Coach Training Principles Fitness Components

 It is frequently due to a lack of physical activity on one's part.
 Football, ice hockey, and other sports fans think that the hours of training put in by professional gamers cannot be compared to the amount of strenuous physical activity they engage in their favoured games.

-Additionally, earning money in esports is getting increasingly more challenging.
+Additionally, earning money in esports is becoming increasingly challenging.
 The International 2017 had about $25 million in awards, more than the total value of the prizes offered at many traditional sporting events.

-It is impressive to see how much money e-athletes make personally, and many traditional athletes envy that.
+It is impressive to see how much money e-athletes make personally; many traditional athletes envy that.

-What do professional esports players do not like about it?
+What do professional esports players not like about it?

-Individuals currently among the best e-sports players have already been working with the industry for more than a decade.
-They not only saved esports from extinction, but they also transformed the public perception of the sport.
+Individuals currently among the best e-sports players have been working with the industry for more than a decade.
+They have not only saved e-sports from extinction but also transformed the public perception of the sport.

-Esports is not only a recreational activity that is played at home on a computer, but it can also be in big arenas.
-All big competitions are now undertaken in stadiums, which will continue.
+Esports is a recreational activity played at home on a computer and can also be held in big arenas.
+All big competitions are now undertaken in stadiums, and this trend will continue.

-With the use of Internet broadcasts, these facilities may accommodate thousands of spectators and millions of viewers.
+With Internet broadcasts, these facilities may accommodate thousands of spectators and millions of viewers.
 These big crowds result in massive amounts of money being collected, adding to the gigantic reward pool.

 Page Reference